d20amit/aiven-kafka-nodejs/README.md

 # Observability and Monitoring

 So far we have deployed a kafka service and created a Node.js program to publish messages to our kafka service.
 For a business critical service, monitoring is a very important aspect.
 Aiven provides the ability to set up observability and monitoring of our kafka service with just a few clicks.
 In this section we will set up mechanism to publish kafka metrics to Aiven InfluxDB service and then visualize it using Aiven Grafana service.

+InfluxDB is an open source time series database suitable to storing metrics data.
+Grafana is an open source interactive visualization web application widely used for monitoring metrics.

 ## Create InfluxDB and Grafana services